Joecstarr/thesis/sections/preliminaries/foundations_of_knots/notations.md

 notations for knots.
 Perhaps the most historically important knot notation for use in tabulation by computer is the Dowker-Thistlethwaite (DT) notation (@sec-proj-note_dt) developed by its namesakes specifically for use in computational tabulation.
-Each notational strategy used in knot theory has its strengths and weaknesses.
+Each notational strategy used in knot theory has strengths and weaknesses.
 For example, using DT notation for computation of the Jones polynomial @def-jones may be more cumbersome than using the Planar Diagram (PD) notation (@sec-proj-note_pd) for the same task, as PD directly encodes